luantty2/pheromone_keyboard/readme.md

 If you want to use slider to control the master volume, right click on the master volume icon, and select 'link to controller', move the slider on your keyboard then they should be automatically bound together.

+## Layer switching hack

+Normally you can tap 'Fn' once to switch to next layer, with this keyboard you are allowed to tap 'Fn' twice quickly to instantly switch back to base layer, whatever layer you're staying, what's more, if you tap 'Fn' twice quickly in base layer, it will bring you back to the layer you previously stayed, it's helpful when you're concentrating on your work.

 [Back to top](#pheromone)

 # Build setup